 The first thing that will surprise you when you unbox the IQ, is the insanely compact design combined with the high-quality materials that really give it a premium feel.

 This is one of those few vaporizers that leaves a very strong 1st impression, even on people who never vaped in their life.

 The outer shell is made of aluminum.
-And this shell isn't only beautiful, but together with the ergonomic shape, gives the IQ a really strong presence in your hand.
+And this shell isn’t only beautiful, but together with the ergonomic shape, it gives the IQ a really strong presence in your hand.

 The DaVinci IQ is one of my favorite vapes to hold inside my hand.
 It just feels like a perfect fit, like it was designed to ‘click’ inside the palm of your hand.

 Then you open the IQ from either side, and you realize the inside is perfectly finished, everything clicks and twists well and the materials look and feel of superior quality.
 You won’t find ANY cheap plastic parts in this vape.